 Is the play interesting?
 Is it believable?
 Does the plot hold together?
 Is it “stage worthy” – that is, would an audience enjoy the play, and would a theatre company be proud to produce it?

-Based on experience from the 2021 competition, authors are advised that neither the judges nor the MCT Board is impressed with profanity.
+Based on experience from past competitions, authors are advised that neither the judges nor the MCT Board is impressed with profanity.
 A script which includes profanity is not disqualified from consideration, but inclusion of profanity may, in some cases, lower a script in the eyes of the judges or board members.

 Judges are performing this task without compensation.
 They may (individually) choose to provide comments on plays but are not required to.
 They will not be identified to the submitting authors, before, during or after the competition.